conorbros/video-store-management-system/README.md

 ## Brief

 This project was part of the assessment in my Algorithms and Complexity class.
-It is written in C++.

 ## Usage